Table of Contents

 Management is a universal term used for certain functions performed by individuals in an enterprise who are bound together in a hierarchy of relationships.
 Every individual in the hierarchy is responsible for successful completion of a particular task.
 To be able to fulfill that responsibility he is assigned a certain amount of authority or the right to take a decision.
 This authority-responsibility relationship binds individuals as superiors and subordinates and gives rise to different levels in an organisation.
 Generally speaking there are three levels in the hierarchy of an organisation.

-(i) Top Management: They consist
+1. Top Management:

-(iii) Supervisory or Operational Management: Foremen and supervisors comprise the lower
+3. Supervisory or Operational Management:

-Functions of Management
+FunctIons of Management

 Management is described as the process of planning, organising, directing and controlling the efforts of organisational members and of using organisational resources to achieve specific goals.

-for their purchase from different suppliers.
+Planning is the function of determining in advance what is to be done and who is to do it.
+This and colour and then allocate resources for their purchase from different suppliers.
 Planning cannot prevent problems, but it can predict them and prepare contingency plans to deal with them if and when they occur.

 Organising is the management function of assigning duties, grouping tasks, establishing authority and allocating resources required to carry out a specific plan.
 Once a specific plan has been established for the accomplishment of an organisational goal, the organising function examines the activities and resources required to implement the plan.
 It determines what activities and resources are required.
 It decides who will do a particular task, where it will be done, and when it will be done.
 Organising involves the grouping of the required tasks into manageable departments or work units and the establishment of authority and reporting relationships within the organisational hierarchy.
 Proper organisational techniques help in the accomplishment of work and promote both the efficiency of operations and the effectiveness of results.
 Different kinds of business require different structures according to the nature of work.
-You will read more about this in a
+You will read more about this in a later chapter.

 Staffing simply stated, is finding the right people for the right job.
 A very important aspect of management is to make sure that the right people with the right qualifications are available at the right places and times to accomplish the goals of the organisation.
 This is also known as the human resource function and it involves activities such as recruitment, selection, placement and training of personnel.
 Infosys Technologies which develops software needs systems analysts and programmers.